MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-printing2.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 Directs the system to periodically verify that the printers published by this computer still appear in Active Directory.
 This setting also specifies how often the system repeats the verification.

 By default, the system only verifies published printers at startup.
 This setting allows for periodic verification while the computer is operating.